You need alone time!

-One study found that being alone is considered a restful activity by more than half of the 18 thousand participants in that study felt it’s an enjoyable way to spend their time.
+One study found that people consider being alone as a restful activity.
+More than half of the 18 thousand participants in that study felt it’s an enjoyable way to spend their time.
 When you look at the other activities that people consider restful then the top five contains things that you mostly do alone.

 - Reading (58%)